 Elements of a cash flow management plan

-Your cash flow management plan will be unique to your needs and the individual projects at hand.
-Still, there are some standard pieces that you should include when setting up your document.
+Your cash flow management plan will be unique to your needs and the individual construction projects at hand.
+Still, there are some standard pieces that you should include when setting up your cash flow analysis.

 Consider operational income and expenses

-The primary goal is to keep the bills paid and the project progressing.
-Operational expenses include payroll, materials procurement, equipment rental fees, permit costs, consultancy fees, and all other elements necessary to complete your construction work.
+The primary goal is to keep the bills paid and construction projects progressing.
+Operational expenses include payroll, materials procurement, equipment rental fees, permit costs, consultancy fees, and all other elements necessary to complete your construction project.

 Don't forget business asset purchase or sale